Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-\begin{example} Another example that is not globally a product can be constructed as follows.
+\begin{example} Another example of a c-symplectic confoliation with a confoliated bLob, that is not globally a trivial product, can be constructed as follows.
 Let $(M,\xi_M=\ker \alpha)$ be an overtwisted contact manifold.
 Let $\varphi:M\longrightarrow M$ be a contactomorphism of $(M,\xi_M)$ that is not isotopic to the identity.
 The mapping torus $H=M\times [0,1]_t / \sim$, where we identify $(0,\varphi(p))$ with $(1,p)$, has an induced foliated contact form $\beta$.
 The kernel of $\beta\wedge d\beta$ is a vector field transverse to the (contact) foliation $\ker \nu$ with monodromy $\varphi$, where $\nu$ is the closed one form obtained from $dt$.
-Consider in $H\times S^1$ the confoliation $\xi=\ker \beta$ and the two-form $\mu= \eta \wedge \d\theta$, where $\theta$ is a coordinate in $S^1$ which endows $\xi$ with a c-symplectic structure $\CS_{\xi,\mu}$.
+Consider in $H\times S^1$ the confoliation $\xi=\ker \beta$ and the two-form $\mu= \nu \wedge \d\theta$, where $\theta$ is a coordinate in $S^1$ which endows $\xi$ with a c-symplectic structure $\CS_{\xi,\mu}$.
 Let $N_c$ be a Plastiktufe in one of the leaves of $\ker \nu$ in $H$.
-We claim that $N=N_c\times S^1$ is a confoliated bLob.
+We claim that $N=(N_c\times \{0\})\times S^1$ is a confoliated bLob.
 Indeed, we have that the leaves of $\cK_{N}$ are $\{\operatorname{pt}\}\times S^1$, which are Lagrangians in the symplectic leaves of $\cK_{\xi}$ that intersect $N$.
 These leaves are either tori or cylinders, depending on whether the orbit of $\varphi$ along the point in $N_c$ is periodic or not.
-This shows that these regular leaves, which are the accessible set from $N$, are aspherical, and the Lagrangians are non-trivial in homology and hence weakly exact in particular.
+This shows that these regular leaves, which are the accessible set from $N$, are aspherical, and the Lagrangians are non-trivial in homology and hence weakly exact in particular. {Items \ref{item:confoliated_bLob_bifoliated_binding_boundary} and \ref{item:confoliated_bLob_smooth_normal_forms} are satisfied since locally, a neighborhood of $N$ is like in Example \ref{exa:product_confoliated_blob}}.
 This example is transversely-exact with respect to $\Omega=\d\beta+\mu$, as defined later in \Cref{def:transversely-exact_bLob}. \end{example}